When you’re new to welding you wonder which is better? Flux core welding or MIG welding or

 Because of this a complete clean of the surface and then MIG welding is often the way to go.

-And if you are really pushing the envelope of MIG welding on thin metal body panels, a series of tack welds on thinner material is only really feasible with a MIG welder.
+And when you’re really pushing the envelope of MIG welding on thin metal body panels, a series of tack welds on thinner material is only really feasible with a MIG welder.

 Flux Core VS MIG Welding Which is Cheaper

-MIG welding is often said to be the cheaper welding method compared to flux core welding.
+Some say MIG welding is the cheaper welding method compared to flux core welding.
 Because the solid welding wire of MIG welding is cheaper to buy pound per pound compared to flux core welding wire.
 This is true.